OpenDSA/OpenDSA/RST/en/MengBridgeCourse/CourseIntro.rst

 Remember to format your code before submitting to Web-CAT.

-Download the following XML file by going to the link: `vtcsstylefixed.xml download <https://people.cs.vt.edu/~shaffer/vtcsstylefixed.xml download>`_
+Download the following XML file by going to the link: `vtcsstyle.xml <https://courses.cs.vt.edu/cs2114/meng-bridge/support/vtcsstyle.xml>`_

 On Windows, you'll need to Right Click and select **Save As**.
 It doesn't matter where you save it, but do remember where it is saved